mongodb/docs/source/includes/avs-examples/create-embeddings/steps-avs-embedding-function-node-openai.rst

          npm install mongodb openai

-   .. step:: Create vector embeddings and store them in |service|.
+   .. step:: Define a function to generate vector embeddings.

       a.
 Create a file named ``get-embeddings.js`` and paste the following code.
 This code defines a function named ``getEmbedding``